Aerotitan: Description

 The only specimen of Aerotitan that has been described is an incomplete snout, which has a preserved length of 264 mm.
 It is elongated and transversely compressed, the jaws being toothless.
 Based on this specimen, the wingspan of Aerotitan has been estimated to be at least 5 m.
-In 2021, a thorough analysis by paleontologist Rodrigo Pêgas and colleagues concluded that this specimen represented the lower jaw, contrasting with a few previous studies that have concluded it as an upper jaw.
+In 2021, a thorough analysis by paleontologist Rubi Pêgas and colleagues concluded that this specimen represented the lower jaw, contrasting with a few previous studies that have concluded it as an upper jaw.
 Comparing it with specimens of other azhdarchids, they deduced that the genus Mistralazhdarcho from France shared the most features, especially the mandibular tip.